 You can increase stem cells by your lifestyle, proper nutrition, and acupuncture.
 When you eat healthy you can help promote cellular restoration.
 If you’d like to promote stem cells, reduce your sugar intake.
 The more sugar you eat, the less likely your stem cells will thrive.

-As far as your lifestyle goes, you always want to make sure you’re getting enough sleep, avoiding radiation, and using relaxation techniques.
+As far as your lifestyle goes, you always want to ensure you’re getting enough sleep, avoiding radiation, and using relaxation techniques.
 Exercise also increases the activation of your stem cells for muscle regeneration.

 Acupuncture has also been used to help your body heal itself.
 You may also try meticore for enhanced metabolism.